-1.11.
+1.12.
 Air Attack Supervision Platforms

-a.
-The Services procured will include a number of aircraft whose primary purpose is to act as a platform for the supervision of Firebombing and other operations as well as undertake mapping and intelligence gathering tasks.
-These Services are referred to as Air Attack Supervision or AAS Platforms.
+- a.
+The Table of Services at Appendix 1 identifies several Services where the primary purpose is to act as a platform for the supervision of Firebombing and other operations as well as undertake mapping and intelligence gathering tasks.
+These Services are referred to as Air Attack Supervision or AAS Platforms. - b.
+Tenderers putting forward any AAS Platforms are encouraged to detail additional capabilities that may be available, either included in the price or on an optional basis (e.g. the provision of infrared imaging or automated mapping capabilities).